raspberrypilearning/getting-started-scratch/en/step_9.md

 ## Variables

-Add one or more `variables`{:class="block3variables"} with sliders to control something in your scene such as size or graphic effects, sound effects, movement, or timing.
+Add one or more `variables`{:class="block3variables"} with sliders to control something in your project such as size or graphic effects, sound effects, movement, or timing.

 --- task ---